xtremestuff/protune-transforms/README.md

 The Protune gamma curve is based off the Technicolor CineStyle gamma.

 The GP-Log (LogB=400) curve is a variation of the Protune gamma curve and uses a slightly higher Base value (400) compared to Protune (113).

+The GP-Log2 (LogB=600) curve is another variation of the Protune gamma curve and uses an even higher Base value (600) compared to both Protune and GP-Log.